MrZ626/lua-visual-qdtq-manager/readme.md

-# (Lua) Useless Package Manager
+# Useless Package Manager

-A simple Lua script allowing you to view & uninstall useless packages easily.
+A simple Lua script allowing you to view & uninstall useless packages easily (in terminal)

+Environment:

+- Linux
+- Lua
-Environment: Linux, with useless packages which you don't know where they come from and what they do.
+- Useless packages which you don't know where they come from and what they do.

-## Usage

-`lua upm.lua` in terminal
+Usage: `lua upm.lua`

 ## Features